 Area of cover specifies the geographic locations in which your insurance policy applies.
 So, if your insurance says its area of cover is the United Kingdom, this includes England, Scotland, Wales, Northern Ireland, Isle of Man and the Channel Islands.
 If it says ‘worldwide’, the world is your oyster.
 Watch out for exclusions in your area of cover.

-ATOL stands for Air Travel Organiser’s Licence and is a government-backed financial protection scheme operated by the Civil Aviation Authority (CAA) in the United Kingdom, predominantly covering package holidays.
+ATOL stands for Air Travel Organiser’s Licence and is a government-backed financial protection scheme, operated by the Civil Aviation Authority (CAA) in the UK and predominantly covering package holidays.
 ABTA is the Association for British Travel Agents, which is a collection of British travel companies that have signed on to uphold the ABTA code of conduct, which include traveller compensation rights.

 Where you or your travel supplier(s) cancel all or part of your trip.
 This could be where the airline or tour operator has chosen to cancel, or where you’ve decided to do so, such as where you can’t travel anymore for a medical or personal reason.